 4. Optionally, set device-specific and orientation-specific layouts for your dashboard.
+For available device and orientation options, see Layouts Options in the Layouts Specification guide.

 For example, the layouts from step three can be updated to use only one page when viewed on an iPad in landscape mode: